How to Prevent Google from Indexing Certain Web Pages

 How to use robots.txt file to hide media files from Google:

-Using robots.txt is fairly technical.
-Basically, you need to use a text editor to create a standard ASCII or UTF-8 text file, and then add that file to the root folder of your website.
+Use robots.txt mainly to control crawl behavior and protect sensitive or low-priority areas of your site.
+For actually preventing pages from appearing in search results, it’s best to combine this with methods like the “noindex” tag or removal tools in Google Search Console.
 To learn more on how to create a robots.txt file, check out Google’s guide here.
 Google has also created separate guides for hiding certain media files from appearing in search results:

 How to use Google Remove URL tools to temporarily exclude pages: